acarl005/LewisNet-1/README.md

 ## Hidden Layer Visualizations

 I'm using a technique from [Donahue et. al., 2013](https://arxiv.org/pdf/1310.1531.pdf).
-Here I find crops of the input space that maximize activation in higher layers.
+Here I find crops of the input image space that maximize activation in higher layers.
 This gives us an idea what each filter is "looking for".
 In this case, the top 9 patches are shown for each filter.
 The negatives were excluded in this visualization.

 ### Hidden layer 1

+The first conv layer has 96 filters.
+Here are the 864 images (9 * 96) that maximize the activations in the first layer.
+Each box in this grid is for one filter.
+Within the box are the 9 patches (crops) from the input images that produce the largest observed activations for that filter.

 This layer appears to be detecting simple things like curves, edges, vertices, and individual letters/numbers.